huserben/TfsExtensions/BuildTasks/overview.md

 The Task uses as an input the Stored Build ID's (see below) of any Trigger Build Task that was running before and that set the option of storing the IDs.
 The rest of the configuration is as described above.

 #### Cancel Build Task
 There is as well a dedicated task to cancel builds.
 This can be used for example to cancel all builds if anything in the build itself fails after triggering.
 Just add the task in the end of the build and set it to be executed only if a previous task failed.
-The task works against the Stored Build ID's in the same way as teh Wait for Triggered Build Task does.
+The task works against the Stored Build ID's in the same way as the Wait for Triggered Build Task does.

 ###Store Build IDs in Variable
 If any subsequent task needs the info of which builds were triggered by this Task, this information is available as an environment variable to the subsequent Tasks.
 The name of the variable is *TriggeredBuildIds*.
 If more than one build will be triggered, the values will be written comma separated.
 If there is already a value in the variable from a previous Task, it **not** overwritten but keep the original value and append his resulting build id's.